POST FAQ PAGE

 How do I become a reserve officer?

 You must attend a reserve academy.
-If you attend a basic academy you can work as a reserve officer for a certified agency and it will keep your basic certification current.
+If you attended and were certifed through a basic academy, you can work as a reserve officer for a certified agency and it will keep your basic certification current.

 POST does not host any classes, but there are grant-funded courses provided through training regions.
 Please check the training calendar for available classes.